Close Menu

 “And those who, when they commit an immorality or wrong themselves [by transgression], remember Allah and seek forgiveness for their sins—and who can forgive sins except Allah?—and who do not persist in what they have done while they know.”
 (Quran 3:135)

-Backbiting in Islam is not merely a verbal mistake; it is a spiritual disease that corrupts the soul, damages relationships and destroys community harmony.
-Allah, in His infinite wisdom, warns against this grave sin”
+Backbiting in Islam is not merely a verbal mistake; it is a spiritual disease that corrupts the soul, damages relationships, and destroys community harmony.
+Allah, in His infinite wisdom, warns against this grave sin.”

 “And do not backbite one another.
 Would one of you like to eat the flesh of his brother when dead?
 You would detest it.”(Quran 49:12)

 Let’s always keep to the above verse and before uttering words about another, one must pause and ask: Would I say this if they were present?
-The Prophet Muhammad (peace be upon him) provided a clear guidance that:
+The Prophet Muhammad (peace be upon him) provided clear guidance that:

 “Whoever believes in Allah and the Last Day, let him speak good or remain silent.”(Sahih Bukhari and Sahih Muslim)

 As believers, let us commit to purifying our tongues and hearts, for the sake of Allah and the well-being of our communities.
 When we avoid backbiting, we align ourselves with the values of justice, compassion, and mutual respect that form the bedrock of the faith.
-Another grave sin like backbiting is slandering too which one must avoid by all means.
+Another grave sin, like backbiting, is slandering too which one must avoid by all means.
 You can read about slandering being one of the major sins to avoid.

 O Allah, guide our tongues to speak what is pleasing to You, protect us from the sin of backbiting, and forgive us for our shortcomings.
 Aameen